1.1. Model of XML element in X-definition

 Note the cardinality constraints (quantifier - optional, required, and others) preceding the validation method.
 Note also the use of comments (/*...*/) within the model description.

-<Book isbn = "required int(10000000, 999999999); /* isbn code must be an integer number in the range */"
+<Book ISBN = "required int(10000000, 999999999); /* ISBN code must be an integer number in the range */"

 published = "optional gYear(); /* year of publishing is not required. */"